devDucks/de-mon/README.md

 # DE-Mon - Ekos Monitoring Tool for Astrophotography
-DE-Mon is a simple service that can run on any machine using the [Astroberry](https://www.astroberry.io/) linux distribution that enables the user to remotely monitor via browser the session progress during the night.
+DE-Mon is a simple service that can run on any Linux system using the astrophotography imaging suite Ekos, including [Astroberry](https://www.astroberry.io/) and StellarMate, enabling the user to remotely monitor via browser the session progress during the night.

 You need to have a secure token that can be requested contacting me at [this email address](mailto:astropills.it@gmail.com).